 The cherry shrimp is a type of dwarf shrimp loved by many fish keepers for how easy they are to care for and their striking bright colors.

 The female cherry shrimp grows no bigger than an inch, with the male variety usually smaller.
-Females cherry shrimps also sport a brighter shade of red than their male counterparts.
+Female cherry shrimps also sport a brighter shade of red than their male counterparts.

 Cherry shrimp are relatively easy to take care of.
 Ideally, they should live in groups of at least five and can exist in a vast range of environments.